Internal Security Operations Command

-After Thaksin was deposed in a military coup, the junta transformed ISOC into a government within a government, giving it wide-reaching authority over the National Anti-Corruption Commission, the Department of Special Investigation, and the Anti-Money Laundering Office (AMLO).
-The junta also authorized it to help provincial authorities in marketing OTOP products.
+After Thaksin was deposed by the 2006 Thai coup d'état, the junta transformed ISOC into a government within a government, giving it wide-reaching authority over the Anti-Money Laundering Office (AMLO), the Department of Special Investigation (DSI), and the National Anti-Corruption Commission (NACC).
+The junta also authorized it to help provincial authorities in marketing One Tambon One Product (OTOP) products.

 In June 2007, the junta approved a draft national security bill which gave ISOC sweeping powers to handle "new forms of threats" to the country.
-The ISOC revamp modelled it after the US Department of Homeland Security and gave ISOC sweeping new powers to allow the ISOC chief to implement security measures, such as searches without seeking prime ministerial approval.
+The ISOC revamp modelled it after the United States Department of Homeland Security (DHS) and gave ISOC sweeping new powers to allow the ISOC chief to implement security measures, such as searches without seeking prime ministerial approval.